JuliaCon/www.juliacon.org/2024/volunteer.md

 JuliaCon will be offering proceedings, and we need reviewers to assess submissions.
 Our review process will be similar to that of the Journal of Open Source Software (JOSS).

-### Virtual volunteers

-Our virtual volunteers help keep the conference running smoothly by helping with items like registration, moderation, and AV support.
-Help us put on a great event for our community!

 ### Organizing Committee Members